W427697/Discord-/code/lib/channels/README.md

 Currently, channels are baked into storybook implementations and therefore this module is not designed to be used directly by addon developers.
 When developing addons, use the `getChannel` method exported by `@storybook/addons` module.
 For this to work, Storybook implementations should use the `setChannel` method before loading addons.

+TODO: this needs to be updated to reflect the manager/preview split

 ```js
 import { addons } from '@storybook/addons';